haroohie-club/SerialLoops/README.md

 * On macOS and Linux, run `sudo dkp-pacman -S nds-dev` from the terminal after installing the devkitPro pacman distribution.

 #### Installing Make or Docker
 To assemble ASM hacks you want to apply, you will need to decide whether to use Make or Docker.
+Make is automatically installed when using the Debian and RPM packages we distribute, so you don't need to worry about this step if you're using either of those.

 Currently, the Docker path is **only supported on Windows** due to operating system and framework limitations.
 It is possible to get Docker running just fine on Linux distros by running SerialLoops as root (e.g. `sudo SerialLoops`), but it's easier to just use Make.
 On macOS, there is no known